-And you might even be able to successfully ferment the sprouted grains to make fermented Manna bread.
+You might even be able to successfully ferment the sprouted grains to make fermented Manna bread.

 - Let the doughy mixture sit for at least 6 to 12 hours (in a warm area) to ferment before cooking at your desired temperature.

-You can also cook your Manna or Essene bread at a lower temperature by making dehydrated Manna bread.
+You can also cook your Manna or Essene bread at a lower temperature by making Dehydrated Manna Bread.

 Return to Jewish Food Recipes

 Return to Healthy Foods